vzickus/piv-gui-python/README.md

 - The outer scrollbars are for moving IWs.Depending on your screen size, there might be 2 additional scroll bars appearing, so the whole image could be inspected.
 - Sliding bar,and Prev./Next Frame buttons moves to the next/previous frame.
 - Load button is currently not functional.
 This could be functionalized for image loading.
 - Small/Big IW/overlap size spin boxes set the sizes of the windows/overlap assuming square IWs.
+Press ENTER to confirm input.
 - Small/Big Iw are currently set to be scaled to 64 *x* 64, and 128 *x* 128 pixel size before displaying.
 - Combobox is currently not functional.
 The plan is to incorporate "on demand" vector plotting, for either paired or sequential images.
 - Redaraw IWs checkbox to either redraw or fix IWs when switching between frames.
 - Plot correlation matrix button calls a pop-up window, which display the correlation matrix.
 The correlation matrix is fully rotatable.
+**NOTE:**

 ##Contributors